 - Interest rate benchmark reform (IBOR): Phase 2 Amendment to IFRS 9 Financial Instruments, IFRS 16 Leases, IAS 39 Financial Instruments: Recognition and Measurement (amendments) IFRS 4 Insurance contracts, IFRS 7 Financial Instruments: Disclosures, IFRS 16 Leases: requirements to enable companies to deal with its effect on financial instruments and to continue providing useful information to investors.
 The amendments require entities to update the effective interest rate to reflect the change to the alternative benchmark rate instead of derecognising or adjusting the carrying amount of financial instruments for changes required by the reform.
 An entity will not have to discontinue hedge accounting solely because it makes changes required by the reform, if the hedge meets other hedge accounting criteria.
 In addition, the amendments require companies to provide additional information to investors about new risks arising from the reform and how it manages the transition to alternative benchmark rates.
-The reform does not have an impact in the Company. - · Adoption of amended standards effective for the current financial year - IAS 1 Presentation of Financial Statements (amendments), IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (amendments): In response to the IASB's Disclosure Initiative Principles of Disclosure, the amendments introduce a requirement on entities to disclose their material accounting policy information rather than significant accounting policies.
-To support this amendment the IASB also amended its IFRS Materiality Practice Statement to explain and demonstrate the application of the materiality process to accounting policy disclosures.
-The amendments have been applied prospectively. - Annual improvements 2018-2020 cycle: The IASB has issued various amendments and clarifications to existing IFRS.
-The amendments have been applied retrospectively.

-The above mentioned amendments and interpretation to the IFRS standards, adopted on 1 January 2021, did not effect the group's previously reported financial results, disclosures or accounting policies and did not impact the Company's results materially upon transition.
+The reform does not have an impact in the Company. - · Adoption of amended standards effective for the current financial year - Onerous contracts -Cost of Fulfilling a Contract (Amendments to IAS37): The amendments specify which costs an entity includes in determining the cost of fulfilling a contract for the purpose of assessing whether the contract is onerous.
+The amendments apply for annual reporting periods beginning on or after 1 January 2022 to contracts existing at the date when the amendments are first applied.
+At the date of initial application, the cumulative effect of applying the amendments is recognised as an opening balance adjustment to retained earnings or other components of equity, as appropriate.
+The comparatives are not restated - Annual improvements 2018-2020 cycle: The IASB has issued various amendments and clarifications to existing IFRS, none of which has a significant impact on the Company's annual financial statements.
+The company elected not to apply this practical expedient. - The above mentioned amendments and interpretation to the IFRS standards, adopted on 1 January 2022, did not effect the company's previously reported financial results, disclosures or accounting policies and did not impact the Company's results materially upon transition.